-h) Property, plant and equipment
+Property, plant and equipment

-Items of property, plant and equipment are stated at cost less accumulated depreciation and impairment losses.
+Items of property, plant and equipment (except for land and buildings) are stated at cost less accumulated depreciation and impairment losses.
 Cost includes the cost to acquire the asset and other directly attributable costs incurred to bring the asset to the location and condition for its intended use.
 Purchased software that is integral to the functionality of the related equipment is capitalised as part of that equipment.
+Items of work in progress are transferred to the appropriate class of property, plant and equipment on completion.
 Where parts of an item of property, plant and equipment have different useful lives, they are accounted for as separate items of property, plant and equipment.